Reminder Email: What’s the benefit of having millions of people on the email list if only a few of them actually open and read the emails?

 Now I’d like to hear what you have to say:

-Have you ever had to write a friendly reminder email to HR or Boss?
+Have you ever had to write a gentle reminder email to Boss?
 If so, how did you handle it?

 Let us know your thoughts in the comment section below.